elcruzo/ElCruzo/README.md

 ### I'm Ayomide Adekoya; call me ElCruzo

-A self-motivated and enthusiastic Software developer with a thorough understanding of Software engineering principles and a passion for Robotics and Autonomous systems.
+Bringing ideas to life with code is my goal.

-I'm currently pursuing my Bachelors' degree in Electrical Engineering (major) and Computer Science (minor) at [Howard University](https://www.howard.edu).
-I am geared toward developing dynamic systems and scalable applications to make significant contributions to the ever-changing world of technology.
+I'm currently pursuing my Bachelors' degree at [Howard University](https://www.howard.edu).
+Geared toward developing dynamic and scalable systems that will contribute to the ever-changing world of technology.

-### I lost access to my main GitHub account :(
+### THIS IS MY SIDE GITHUB ACCOUNT.
+I JUST COME HERE TO DUMP MY PROJECTS AND LEAVE :)

 - 🔭 I’m currently working on Projects with Python, Golang
-- 🌱 I’m currently learning Cybersecurity and Penetration Testing
+- 🌱 I’m currently learning Rust, Java, and a little Penetration Testing
 - 💬 Ask me about Python & JavaScript
 - 📫 How to reach me: [![gmail_icon](./icons/gmail.svg)](mailto:ayomideadekoya266@gmail.com)
 - 😄 Pronouns: He/Him/His